 Iodine atoms are a part of the thyroid hormones thyroxine and triiodothyronine; thus, insufficient iodine reduces the ability of the thyroid to make these hormones.
 With reduced circulating thyroid hormone levels, the pituitary secretes more thyroid stimulating hormone (TSH), which acts as a stimulus for hyperplasia of the thyroid gland and subsequent development of a goiter.
 The hyperplastic gland may, and usually does, compensate for the reduced availability of iodine; therefore, goiter is in no way synonymous with hypothyroidism.
 Fetal thyroid glands are more susceptible to the effects of high or low iodine intake; animals born to females on iodine-deficient diets are more likely to develop severe thyroid enlargement and have clinical signs of hypothyroidism.

 Goiter caused by iodine deficiency is most common in newborn pigs, lambs, and calves in iodine-deficient areas.
 The thyroid lobes of the young animal usually are at least twice normal size, soft, and dark red.
 In severe cases, there is an accompanying lack of hair (especially in pigs) or wool (lambs).
 The neck is usually grossly enlarged, and the skin and other tissue may be thickened, flabby, and edematous.
 In mildly affected animals, treatment with iodized salt (containing >0.007% iodine) may resolve the goiter and associated clinical signs, but many die before or soon after birth.
 Prophylaxis is more effective than treatment.
-The use of stabilized iodized salt is recommended in all areas known or suspected to be iodine deficient.
+Using stabilized iodized salt or ensuring that the ration is balanced for iodine content is recommended in all areas known or suspected to be iodine deficient.

 Goiter and hypothyroidism occur in foals of dams fed excess iodine during gestation.
 Mares supplemented with ≥35 mg/day of iodine may produce affected foals.
+Foals receive the excess iodine both in utero and via the milk, because mares on high-iodine diets secrete higher than normal amounts of iodine in their milk.
 Clinical signs vary and may include goiter, weakness, and musculoskeletal abnormalities.
 Mares are invariably asymptomatic.
-Foals may improve or recover once excess iodine is removed.
+Foals may improve or recover once the excess iodine is removed.

 Certain plants may produce goiter when ingested in sufficient amounts, especially in the absence of adequate iodine intake.
 Soybeans are most notable, but cabbage, rape, kale, and turnips all contain less potent goitrogens.
 Cooking or heating (and the usual processing of soybean meal) destroys the goitrogenic substance in these plants.
 All of the goitrogenic substances act by interfering with production of thyroid hormone.
 As with iodine deficiency, the pituitary responds to the reduced circulating thyroid hormone levels by increasing its secretion of TSH, which results in thyroid gland enlargement.
 In adult animals the disease is usually not significant, but severe thyroid enlargement and hypothyroidism may develop in newborns.